hyeda1103/somyeol-KBS/README.md

 <img src="https://i.ibb.co/DtgBwVM/cartogram.gif" alt="카토그램" width="500" />

-- This cartogram visualize the change of population over time.
+- This cartogram visualize the change of population over time in South Korea.
 - The geographic size is altered to be directly proportional to population.
 - This map is made with `D3.js`
 - Data can be found in [korea_map3_optimized.geojson](./public/korea_map3_optimized.geojson) and [new_offset.csv](./public/new_offset.csv)